RishiRamraj/wensleydale/README.rst

 Why?
 ----

-The :py:mod:`ast`, or abstract syntax tree, is a set of data structures that describe your python script.
+The AST, or abstract syntax tree, is a set of data structures that describe your python script.
 By exposing the AST to json, it can be treated as data, which means it can be reported on.

 Sample use cases include: